RPSMABT/Rikka/README.md

-# 🌸 Rikka — Terminal AI Assistant
+# 🌸 Rikka — AI Assistant with a personality

-Rikka is an anime-style AI assistant that runs entirely on your terminal.
+Rikka is an AI assistant that can run entirely on your terminal or IDE.
 Powered by local models via Ollama, it works offline after setup.

 ---